ansys/pyfluent/doc/source/user_guide/index.rst

 the first example.
 You can read more in the user guide on :ref:`ref_user_guide_launch` and the API documentation on :ref:`ref_launcher_launcher`.

-PyFluent can hold multiple, independent session objects, each providing full access to Ansys Fluent capabilities relevant to its current mode (solution or meshing).
+PyFluent can create and initialize multiple, independent session objects, each providing full access to Ansys Fluent capabilities relevant to its current mode (solution or meshing).